-Consumer CLEC Segment: Represents the operations of Talk America through which we operate the Consumer CLEC Business, that prior to the Spin-Off was reported as an integrated operation within Windstream.
+Consumer CLEC Segment: Represents the operations of Talk America through which we operate the Consumer CLEC Business.
 Talk America provides local telephone, high-speed internet and long distance services to customers in the eastern and central United States.

 Corporate Operations: Represents our corporate and centrally managed functions.
 Certain costs and expenses, primarily related to headcount, insurance, professional fees and similar charges, that are directly attributable to operations of our business segments are allocated to the respective segments.